1.2 kg lamb shoulder, large dice or chops

 - Rub harissa mix over the lamb and marinate overnight.

-- Heat an induction suitable medium casserole dish on medium heat, induction setting 5, for 2 minutes.
+- Heat an induction suitable medium oven dish on medium heat, induction setting 5, for 2 minutes.
 Then adjust to high heat, induction setting 9.

 - Sear the lamb in the casserole dish until well browned, remove and set aside on a plate.